mynlp/ccg2lambda/en/emnlp2017_sts.md

-# Learning textual similarity with ccg2lambda
+# Learning semantic textual similarity with ccg2lambda
+The system for determining semantic textual similarity by combining shallow features with features with features extracted from natural deduction proofs of bidirectional entailment relations between sentence pairs

+## Requirement
-In order to run this system, you need to checkout a different branch:
+1. In order to run this system, you need to checkout a different branch at first:

 ```bash
 git checkout emnlp2017_sts
 ```

-Then, ensure that you have downloaded [C&C parser](http://www.cl.cam.ac.uk/~sc609/candc-1.00.html) and [EasyCCG parser](https://github.com/mikelewis0/easyccg) and wrote their installation locations in the files `en/parser_location.txt`.
+2. Ensure that you have downloaded [C&C parser](http://www.cl.cam.ac.uk/~sc609/candc-1.00.html)
+and [EasyCCG parser](https://github.com/mikelewis0/easyccg) and wrote their installation locations in the files `en/parser_location.txt`.
 ```bash